Wheldrake: Culture, media and sport

 The Wheldrake Singers is a local choral group that presents two or three concerts each year.
 They sing mostly Baroque works and are usually accompanied by an accomplished orchestra of local musicians.

 The local public house, The Wenlock, closed in May 2011 but has since reopened.
 There is usually an annual exhibition by local artists and crafts people and two or three accept commissions for watercolours.

 The Wheldrake Recreational Association provides a venue for sports and social activities and St Helen's Church promotes a number of Christian social groups.
 A mobile library visits every two weeks and there is a children's playground with basketball facilities for older children.

 Local clubs use the tennis, football and cricket facilities at the village hall.
 Swallow Hall is the local golf course and there are two angling lakes, Raker Lakes and Westerly Lake.
 Public footpaths through the fields are maintained by York City council.
 The Wheldrake Woods and Wheldrake Ings are also popular with walkers.

 The parish magazine Parish News is circulated to six hundred homes in the village each month and has a wealth of information about local interests.
 The radio stations are BBC Radio York and Hits Radio East Yorkshire & North Lincolnshire and the local newspaper is The York Press.

 Business

 The Millfield industrial estate at the western approaches to the village has seven units engaged in light industry and commerce.
 Farmers and a number of other self-employed people, including decorators, builder, joiners and plumbers run businesses from home.
-A pub (The Wenlock Arms), a village shop with a post office, a hairdresser, and undertaker are to be found along the Main Street.
+A pub (The Wenlock Arms), a village shop with a post office, a hairdresser, and undertaker are to be found along the Main Street, whilst a local gardener - Chris Taylor Gardening can be found down The Cranbrooks.
 There used to be the Alice Hawthorne public house but this has since been turned into a private house.
 It was named after a racehorse of the 1840s.
-There also used to be a purpose built Fish & Chip shop but closed due to lack of use.
+There also used to be a purpose built Fish & Chip shop but closed due to lack of use..